svshreya02/Camouflaged-Airplane-Detection/README.md

 This section explains how to organize your dataset and project files for optimal processing.

-Convert PASCAL VOC XML to YOLO
+- Convert PASCAL VOC XML to YOLO:
 Conversion steps to translate annotation files from PASCAL VOC XML format to YOLO format, making them compatible with YOLO object detection models.

-Explore Data
+- Explore Data:
 Detailed instructions and scripts for exploring the dataset, including visualization techniques to understand the data better before training.

-Training Data
+- Training Data:
 Guidance on preparing your training data, including splitting the dataset into training and validation sets, and recommended practices for training object detection models.

-Test Data
+- Test Data:
 Information on evaluating the model using a separate test dataset, ensuring the model's performance is accurately assessed against unseen data.

-Inference
+- Inference:
 Instructions on how to run the model for inference, including detecting camouflaged airplanes in new images or video streams.

 # Getting Started